-Even for those who are a bit squeamish about needles and internal exams, the physical side of IVF isn’t actually the worst part of it.
+Even for those who are a bit squeamish about needles and internal exams, the physical side of IVF treatment isn’t actually the worst part of it.
 In fact, most people find that they soon become immune to all the prodding and poking.
 I also found that, in comparison to other occasions where I have had blood taken or had an internal scan, my experiences in a fertility clinic were less uncomfortable and I felt like I was treated with a little bit more consideration.

 Of course, it would be preferable if the whole treatment could be done without needles or drugs with strange side effects, but most women who have gone through treatment will agree that the physical side of it all does not stand out as the hardest part.

 TV and movies, especially comedies, tend to portray the male side of IVF as somewhat seedy, painting images of men awkwardly trying to produce sperm samples with the aid of pornography.
 While magazines, and sometimes video material, are provided to help the male patient in what is a very unusual and stressful situation, the environment is in no way seedy.
 On the contrary, everything is handled with professionalism and consideration, and men are helped to feel relaxed and comfortable about what they need to do.

 After many months, or even years, of timing intercourse to coincide with ovulation, and the emotional pressure and pain that comes from trying to conceive, most couples will admit that their relationship has suffered.
 While some couples find that the stress of IVF treatment hampers their relationship further, others may experience a renewed closeness once the stress of trying to conceive naturally is removed.
 By temporarily putting the problem into someone else’s hands, many feel freed from the shackles of infertility and are able to focus on each other again.
 There are numerous things that can test a relationship and infertility is definitely one of them.
 Couples I know who have come out the other side of IVF treatment are among the strongest I know.